hydrogo/blog/_posts/2020-07-01-linux-apps.md

 I use Linux (Ubuntu LTS) as my primary operating system since 2015.
 Celebrating the 5th anniversary, I wish to share the list of applications (both standalone and web) I use on an everyday basis -- for programming, writing, and chilling.
 I hope you will find some of them suitable for you to get more work done.
 Los!

 ## Internet
 * [Firefox](https://www.mozilla.org/en-US/firefox/) -- my default web-browser.
-Security, extensions, customization capabilities are the reasons to name it the must in available options.
+Security, extensions, customization capabilities are the reasons to name it the must have.
 * [Chrome](https://www.google.com/chrome/) -- some applications (usually developed by government authorities) are still optimized directly for Chrome.
 It is nice to have Chrome at hand for these (rare) cases.

 ## Mails